 It’s when your kids get older that you can all truly enjoy boogie boarding.
 This may be around the age of 6 plus, or whenever they become able to swim capably and confidently.
-These are the steps I’d recommend taking when trying to teach a first-time boogie boarder.
+Here are my boogie boarding tips when trying to teach a first-time boogie boarder

 - Look for a place where the waves are large enough to ride – but not overwhelmingly big.

-- Wade out into the water until it reaches the height of your waist.
+- Wade out into the water until it reaches the height of your waist – usually this is the “whitewash” where the waves have broken.
 Tow the child around on the boogie board so they can get a feel for the board and the motion of the sea.

 - Next, talk about how you are then going to tip them off – or flip it.
 This is important because if you’ve never fallen off a boogie board you won’t realize that it’s quite a shock.
 Getting them used to falling off the board desensitizes them to this.
 It reduces the risk of future panic attacks that could happen when they are in the surf and actually fall off – or hit a wave at the wrong angle and get flipped over.